-What is the optimum posture?
+What is the right seat for you?

-- Rest feet flat on the floor
+- Resting the feet flat on the floor

 “Being a performer and tutor, I spend most of my day at the harp.
 Teaching and rehearsing especially I find I can be sat at the harp for hours on end and it is tough to remember to take breaks – not to mention having to sit on whatever is available.
 Height of the harp for playing is so important, now that I think about it it’s pretty crazy that we leave it to chance that we might be provided with a seat at an appropriate height!
 In any case, long days spent at the harp has given me quite a few back problems, I used to get a very sore lower back come the end of the day.
 So when I met Sarah and started to hear about the benefits of the tilted stool I was really keen to try it.
 It took a bit of getting used to, I think because I was so used to sitting badly – I never now have a sore back at the end of the day.
 I don’t have to worry about finding something at the right height I sit on because the stool was made to fit exactly my own playing position.
 I can’t recommend them enough – and all my students love my teaching stool now too!!
 Not only has it saved my back, but it looks great too!
 Wood that matches my harp and I was able to choose a fabric I love in my favourite colour.
 I love my harp stool! .”